 A quick but insecure example for this short article using the most recent block at time https://kmdexplorer.io/block/071273fd46d138590a0d505257a791f34816e4efd79cb5766371e140b6e639de of writing would be to use the broken MD5 hash function found on any linux or mac computer:

 This produces the resulting string 02e97cf…..
 Next block, new string – like any good 2FA solution.
-Now all that really is required for this insecure md5 example is integration with Crypto Conditions to extend the consensus of sending a transaction with blockchain2fa.
+Now all that really is required for this insecure md5 example is integration with the Custom Consensus framework to extend the consensus of sending a transaction with blockchain2fa.

 This is only a high level explanation of the problem to solve.
 Using safe one-way hashes instead of md5 an obvious necessity.
 One of my team members asked